 - Have installed and worked in a Linux environment.

 - Know how to manipulate files and perform basic administrative tasks from the command line.

 - Know how to use a text editor to modify configuration files.

-- Have installed Asterisk and DAHDI from source.
+- Have installed Asterisk from source or installation packages.

 - Know where Asterisk configs are located, and how to read and use sample config files.